BennehBoy/LRDuino/README.md

 # LRDuino
 In car multi gauge system - Arduino, 0.96" SPI OLED, MAX31856

+I started this project so that I could monitor some parts on my tuned Land Rover Discovery TD5 that are not covered by the stock ECU.
+This does not mean that LRDuino is limited to use in any way on Land Rovers alone, even if they are the best 4x4 by far.

 # License

 The source code of this project are released under "THE BEER-WARE" license.